 We can not isolate ourselves from the universe, we form part of the equation, always.

 The word “Mechanics” used in the term “Quantum Mechanics” indicates a machine like predictable, buildable, knowable thing.
 The Quantum Universe in which we live, whether we want to accept it is that or not, may seem on the surface to be mechanical and linear but it is not.

-It is probably better to describe the Universe as an infinite number of spherical shaped universes one contained within the next.
-The Universe is better described as a self replicating fractal system.
+It is probably better to describe the Universe as an infinite number of spherically shaped universes one contained within the next.
+The Universe is better described as a self-replicating fractal system.

 Everything comes out of the invisible, just the same way as you, me and every other living organism does.